ansible-collections/amazon.aws/docs/amazon.aws.aws_s3_module.rst

                         <b>Default:</b><br/><div style="color: blue">"always"</div>
                 </td>
                 <td>
                         <div>Force overwrite either locally on the filesystem or remotely with the object/key.
-Used with PUT and <code>GET</code> operations.</div>
+Used with PUT and GET operations.</div>
                         <div>Must be a Boolean, <code>always</code>, <code>never</code> or <code>different</code>.</div>
                         <div><code>true</code> is the same as <code>always</code>.</div>
                         <div><code>false</code> is equal to <code>never</code>.</div>